Uziel Muñoz

 Uziel Muñoz Galarza (born 8 September 1995) is a Mexican athlete specialising in the shot put.
-He won bronze medals at the 2019 Summer Universiade and 2019 Pan American Games.
+He won the silver medal at the 2025 World Athletics Championships, to become the first Mexican to win a medal in a throwing event at the World Athletics Championships.

-Born in Nuevo Casas Grandes, his personal bests in the event are 20.86 metres outdoors (Chihuahua 2019) and 19.67 metres indoors (Albuquerque 2019).
+Born in Nuevo Casas Grandes, his personal bests in the event are 21.97 metres outdoors (2025 Tokyo World Championships) and 19.67 metres indoors (Albuquerque 2019).